 What makes me worthy?

 I don’t have a degree in writing or literature or English.
 There is not one person in my family (immediate or extended) who is a writer.
 Little black girls from broken homes rarely grow up to be writers.
 It’s just not the norm.
-I battle against all of these thoughts.
+I battle against all these thoughts.

 What about you?
 Maybe you come from a literary family or you have a degree or other validation.
 Does any of that make it easier to show up consistently and write?
 I’d wager not.

-See, writing takes courage.
+Writing takes courage.
 Unbelievable amounts of it.

 It takes insane amounts of courage to scale the mountain of fear that casts shadows of self-doubt over every one of your writing ideas and projects.